DHLeeDaniel/CheetahShift/README.md

-# ⚙️CheetahShift-App 🐆
+# ⚙️CheetahCast-App 🐆

-# 🐆 (ENG)CheetahShift-App
+# 🐆 (ENG)CheetahCast-App

 **Let the input flow.**

-CheetahShift is a lightweight, real-time input streaming utility
+CheetahCast is a lightweight, real-time input streaming utility

 that mirrors your **laptop keyboard input** to any device